 The order of priority in which applicants who live outside the home zone shall be offered places at Westlake Boys High School as follows:

 - First priority shall be given to any applicant who is accepted for enrolment in a special programme run by the School (as defined in Section 11 B of the Education Act 1989).
-This priority group is not applicable to the School because the School does not run any special programmes as defined in Section 11 B of the Education Act 1989.

 - Second priority shall be given to any applicant who is the sibling of a current student at the School.

 - Third priority shall be given to any applicant who is the sibling of a former student of the School.